ibm-cloud-architecture/tabular-terraform/README.md

 ## Usage

-1. Design your VPC infrastructure using [IBM Cloud Stencils](https://github.com/ibm-cloud-architecture/ibm-cloud-stencils).
+Recommend to design your VPC infrastructure using [IBM Cloud Stencils](https://github.com/ibm-cloud-architecture/ibm-cloud-stencils).

-2. Copy sample files from provided json, ods, xlsx, or yaml folder to your data folder.
+1. Copy sample files from provided json, ods, xlsx, or yaml folder to your data folder.

-3. Customize sample files according to your design.
+2. Customize sample files according to your design.

-4. To display command options:  bin/terraformer -h
+3. To display command options:  bin/terraformer -h

-5. To generate with input from data and output to resources:  bin/terraformer data
+4. To generate with input from data and output to resources:  bin/terraformer data

-6. Execute terraform in output directory to provision your VPC infrastructure:\
+5. Execute terraform in output directory to provision your VPC infrastructure:\
 terraform fmt\
 terraform init\
 terraform plan\